 A hiring manager should be focusing on the content of your resume, but they may not.
 If you use a popular template, your resume could potentially be mistaken as a duplicate, or it may suggest that you are boring and lazy.

-Templates and free resume builders are a great starting point, but adding a bit of your own originality will help your resume stand out.
-You don’t want to go overboard with colours and fonts and formatting, though either.
+Templates and resume builders are a great starting point, but adding a bit of your own originality will help your resume stand out.
+You don’t want to go overboard with colors and fonts and formatting, though either.
 Simple changes are all you really need.

 I mentioned leaving white space in this section as well as in the First Impression section because it really impacts the overall look and design of your resume.
-You should leave enough white space to create balance and make your resume visually appealing.
+You should leave enough white space to create balance and make your resume visually appealing to a potential employer.

 No one wants to read a wall of text.
 Breaking your content into sections and paragraphs makes it significantly more legible, and less cluttered or chaotic.

 But you don’t want to over-do the white space, either.
-Too much white space makes it look like you don’t have the education, skills or experience needed for the job.
+Too much white space makes it look like you don’t have the education, skills, or work experience needed for the job.